viamin/task_bridge/README.md

 This script will connect to Github using an OAuth token that is created when running for the first time.
 You'll be prompted with a URL to go to and a code to enter.
 Enter the code into the URL and you will be logged in.

 TaskBridge will only sync tasks from repositories you configure in the `github.repositories` setting.
-Add a comma-separated list of repositories in your `.env` file and issues from those repositories will be checked.

-# Reclaim.ai Setup
+## Reclaim.ai Setup

 [reclaim.ai](https://reclaim.ai) doesn't currently have an official external API, so this is a bit of a hack.
 You will need to copy the access token out of the cookie in your browser to authenticate this.